cozygene/refactor/README.md

 ### Python

-The refactor.py script in the "python" folder implements ReFACTor and can be executed from the command line as follows:
+The refactor.py script in the 'python' folder implements ReFACTor and can be executed from the command line as follows:

 ```
 python refactor.py --datafile <datafile> --k <k>
 ```
 or, if including the optional parameters:
 ```
-python refactor.py --datafile <data_file> --k <k> --t<t> --numcomp <numcomp> --out <out_prefix>
+python refactor.py --datafile <datafile> --k <k> --t<t> --numcomp <numcomp> --out <out_prefix>
 ```

 ##### Demo